algorithmiaio/dev-center/_posts/algorithm-development/guides/2016-05-26-nltk-guide.md

 <img src="/images/post_images/model_hosting/publish_alg.png" alt="Publish your algorithm" style="width: 700px"/>

-That's it for hosting your nltk model on Algorithmia!
+That's it for hosting your <a href="http://scikit-learn.org/stable/index.html">nltk</a> model on Algorithmia!